Biography

 Contact

-Of mixed descent, including Cherokee, Kimberly L. Becker is author of five poetry collections: Words Facing East and The Dividings (WordTech Editions), The Bed Book (Spuyten Duyvil), Flight (MadHat Press) and Bringing Back the Fire (forthcoming, Spuyten Duyvil).
-Her poems appear widely in journals and anthologies, including Indigenous Message on Water; Women Write Resistance: Poets Resist Gender Violence; and Tending the Fire: Native Voices and Portraits.
+Of mixed descent, including Cherokee, Kimberly L. Becker’s latest poetry collection is Bringing Back the Fire (Spuyten Duyvil).
+Her sixth book, Rivering, is forthcoming in 2025, also from Spuyten Duyvil, and her seventh, based on the traditional Cherokee story of the Uktena, will be released in 2026 by MadHat Press.
+Her poems appear widely in journals and anthologies, including Indigenous Message on Water; Women Write Resistance: Poets Resist Gender Violence; and Tending the Fire: Native Voices and Portraits (University of Nebraska Press), as well as in 23 Tales: Appalachian Ghost Stories, Legends, and Other Mysteries (Howling Hills).
 Her work has been nominated for a Pushcart.
 She has received grants from MD, NC, and NJ and held residencies at Hambidge, Weymouth, and Wildacres.
 Kimberly has read at venues from The National Museum of the American Indian (Washington, DC) and Split This Rock, to Wordfest.
 She has served as mentor for PEN America's Prison Writing and AWP's Writer to Writer programs.
-She currently lives in North Dakota, but calls the mountains of North Carolina home.